JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 Then run the script with 'my_venv/bin/python3 script_generate_pictures.py'.

+Using directory names that describe the contents is handy because during the training and validation we need to tell what each file contains.

+We could also create 1 single directory named images and keep a record of all filenames and what they contain in a seperate file and use that for our training.

+I like to recognize things when I look in a directory so I prefer to use the method with speaking names for the directories.

 ### Create and train the model

 We use the script script_train_model.py from the code directory to create and train the model.

 You may need to modify one line in the script to set the data_root directory and maybe more when you made other changes in script_generate_pictures.py.

 In short it reads the data, prepares data for training, creates an empty model, trains the model and saves 2 files.

-It saves the model but also saves labels so the test script we use later can translate the output values, which are between 0 and 1, to text.
+It saves the model but also saves labels so the test script we use later can translate the output values, which are between 0 and 1, to text that we understand.

 Before you dive into the code, which I am sure of you did not do yet...

 ```
 You will find comments explaining a bit about the statements and more.

-Like 2 active intermediate layers and a 3rd which you can activate by removing two # signs.
+Like 2 active intermediate layers and a 3rd, which you can activate by removing two # signs.

 And also something that I have not been completely honest about....yet

 Computers do not calculate with infinite accuracy.
-That I have been honest about already.
+(At least that I have been honest about already.)

 Remember math class at school where we say "y = ax + b is the equation of a straight line."
 where "b" moves the line a little bit up or down?
 Due to the not so infinite accuracy each neuron also uses a "b" to get better output results.
-For the end result of every neuron there is a "b" which is the bias.
+This "b" is the bias of the neuron.

 This makes the calculation for a neuron :
  - for each input : input result = input x weight